-With 20+ years’ experience in business law, contracts, and tax planning, Tarver is an entrepreneur, influencer, policy advocate, and innovator experienced in government, private, and community collaboratives and held CDBG and federal contracts with two major metropolitan cities to drive local small business development, job growth and job creation for small to mid-size companies.
-She taught intellectual property at Summit School of Law, served as adjunct faculty in the Business program at Maricopa Community Colleges, and as a board member of the Phoenix Industrial Development Authorities, which works to identify national and global bond financing opportunities, while driving economic growth through their First Time Home Buyer Program, micro-lending, and community re-investment initiatives.
+With 20+ years’ experience in business law, contracts and tax planning, Tarver is an entrepreneur, influencer, policy advocate, and innovator experienced in government, private, and community collaboratives.
+Tarver held CDBG and federal contracts with two major metropolitan cities to drive local small business development, job growth and job creation for small to mid-size companies.
+She taught intellectual property at Summit School of Law, served as adjunct faculty in the Business Program at Maricopa Community Colleges, and served as a board member of the Phoenix Industrial Development Authority's board, which works to identify national and global bond financing opportunities, while driving economic growth through their First Time Home Buyer Program, micro-lending, and community re-investment initiatives.

-Tarver holds a Legal Masters (LL.M.) in Taxation and a Certificate in Employee Benefits Law (CEBS) from Georgetown University Law Center; a Juris Doctorate from the University at Buffalo School of Law; and a Bachelors in Sociology from New York University.
+Tarver holds an LL.M. in Taxation and a Certificate in Employee Benefits Law (CEBS) from Georgetown Law; a Juris Doctorate from the University at Buffalo School of Law; and a BA in Sociology from New York University.
 She is the proud mother of identical twin girls and speaks frequently on the topics of women and wealth, pay equity, and urban economic development.

 From barriers in education to a gender based pay gap that widens with race, women of color are significantly underrepresented in America's economic landscape.
 That reality has become even more apparent with the onset of COVID-19.